 Fuck it, Let’s Make a Band was a day-long workshop setting out to make a band in a park with strangers, June 2016 during the Antiuniversity Festival at Hope Play Space, Finsbury Park, London.

 On the day 30 odd people came together and were introduced to a series of prompts which, aided by props culminated in the group co-producing a song, costumes and dance routine that was performed a couple of times for a series of unsuspecting passersby.

 The propositions drew from feminist pedagogies seeking a horizontal structure to co-devise and tend to a supportive atmosphere.

-The proposal set out to test and inhabit punk's often repeated claim that 'anyone can do it' and that 'you just need a few like minded people and some instruments'.
+to test and inhabit punk's often repeated claim that 'anyone can do it' and that 'you just need a few like minded people and some instruments'.

 The day now exists as a short film (Fuck it, Let’s Make a Band, 10mins), a booklet (A Punk Manual) and various props and propositions from the day.